OgrynNamedFinger/CSC325-Assignment-3/LV3/README.txt

 KEYBINDS:
 R - Rectangle
-O - Circle
+T - Circle
-C - Clear Canvas
+Y - Clear Canvas

 To read the tooltip on a shape, click on an entry of a shape you drew on the list to the right of the screen.

 To swap shapes, press R/O or click the buttons in the top left of the screen.